tirednemo/Invoice-Automation-portal/README.md

-# Invoice-Automation-portal
+# Invoice-Automation-portal-10.0

 This guide is a walk-through of the steps required to run this Laravel application locally.
-The project uses Laravel Breeze for authentication and Blade templates for the views.
+The project uses Laravel Breeze for authentication, Blade templates with Tailwind CSS for the views and Vite to bundle assets.

 ## Prerequisites
 - PHP (8.1 or higher)